 Newly diagnosed with Parkinson's

-If you, or someone close to you, has just been diagnosed with Parkinson's, we've got information to help.
+If you, or someone close to you, has just been diagnosed with Parkinson's, we've got information and support to help.

 Will I get better?